 Manufacture need not be a very elaborate process.
-It can be a simple process but one that brings about a distinct new product - in the opinion of a knowledgeable end-use - and not just any person with no particular familiarity with the article.
+It can be a simple process but one that brings about a distinct new product, in the opinion of a knowledgeable end-user, and not just any person with no particular familiarity with the article.
 Manufacture need not be an irreversible process.
 It can be reversible yet until reversed it is recognized as a distinct new product, again, in the opinion of those knowledgeable in it.
 Processes such as assembly may be manufacture in relation to some articles but not in others.
-So, caution is advised in generalizing these verbs - assembly, cutting, polishing, etc. - but examining the degree of change produced and the identity secured by the output in the relevant trade as to the functional inter-changeability of the output with the input.
-If a knowledgeable end-use would accept either input or output albeit with some reservation, then it is unlikely to be manufacture.
-But, if this knowledgeable end-user would refuse to accept them to be interchangeable, then the process carried out is most likely manufacture.
+Hence, caution is advised in generalizing these verbs - assembly, cutting, polishing, etc. - but examining the degree of change produced and the identity secured by the output in the relevant trade as to the functional inter-changeability of the output with the input.
+If a knowledgeable end-user would accept either input or output albeit with some reservation, then it is unlikely to be manufacture.
+But, if this knowledgeable end-user would refuse to accept them to be interchangeable, then the process carried out is most likely to be manufacture.
 Usage of common description of the input and output does not assure continuity of classification for the two.

-(vii) Role of 'Supplier Status' in Classification
+(vii) Role of 'Suppliers' Status' in Classification

-This is best explained with an illustration - a restaurant buys aerated beverage on payment of GST at 28% +12% including cess and on resale of this beverage as part of food served as a combo with 'composition status' under Section 10 of CGST Act, the rate of tax on this beverage would be 5%.
-Therefore, it is important to note that classification can undergo a change depending upon the 'status' of the Supplier.
-Another illustration could be medicaments which are taxed at 5% would be exempt from tax when they are administered by the hospital to casualty/ emergency admissions and to in-patients even if billed separately in the invoice issued to patient by the hospital.
+This is best explained with an illustration.
+A restaurant buys aerated beverage on payment of GST at 28 per cent +12 per cent including cess and on resale of this beverage as part of food served as a combo with 'composition status' under section 10 of CGST Act, the rate of tax on this beverage would be 5 per cent .
+Therefore, it is important to note that classification can undergo a change depending upon the 'status' of the supplier.
+Another illustration could be medicaments which are taxed at 5 per cent would be exempt from tax when they are administered by the hospital to casualty/ emergency admissions and to in-patients even if billed separately in the invoice issued to patient by the hospital.